-The majority of the Board, being Mr Ronald Phillips AO, Dr. Merilyn Sleigh, Mr Jonathan Trollip and Mr Mark Burrows AO, are considered to be independent directors.
+Half of the Board, Mr David Darling, Mr Jonathan Trollip and Mr Mark Burrows AO, are considered to be independent directors.

 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.